carfreesc/carfreesc.github.io/notes/gettingaround.md

 These two buses are run by PSU Transportation, not CATA, but they are free for anybody to ride.
 Ignore the names, which have almost no connection to their current routes.

 The schedules for these buses are listed here.
 Unfortunately PSU has not made the necessary route and tracking data publicly available, so they are unknown to Google maps.The shuttles presentla represent the only transit to the Arboretum, the Palmer Museum, Innovation Park, and the hospital.
+[TODO: I think PSU nixed service to the hospital and innopark this summer.
+What do they still do?]

 ### N/NE (Martin St/Aaron Dr)